 Do you want to stop Google Analytics from tracking logged in users?
 By default, Google Analytics tracks each and every pageview on your site, including admin pageviews and visits by bots.

 So, in this article, we’ll show you how to stop Google Analytics from tracking logged-in users in WordPress.
-There are 2 ways you can do exclude users.
+There are 2 ways you can exclude users.
 You can skip ahead to any section you’re interested in learning about.

 - Easy Way – Automatically Exclude Logged-In Users with MonsterInsights